blocklab/ethverein/README.md

 ### Start web app in second terminal session
-`npm run dev` to start the web app -> load the app in Chrome with MetaMask using `http://localhost:8081/` Configure accounts in MetaMask and have fun
+`npm run dev` to start the web app -> load the app in Chrome with MetaMask using `http://localhost:8081/` Configure the custom RPC `http://localhost:9545` as well as some of the test accounts in MetaMask and have fun